Storytelling as Activism: A Speaker Series

 With talks from Dr. Lamar Johnson, Dr. Travis Webster, Dr. Andrea Riley Mukavetz, and ending with Dr. Aja Martinez’s keynote address at the East Central Writing Center Association conference.

-Videos of these talks will be available on our YouTube shortly.
+Videos of these talks are available on our YouTube channel.

 Dr. Lamar Johnson